-So to recap, Charles Ainsworth, an employee of the US Military, has been using the username Cla68 to covertly try to influence Wikipedia’s coverage of Chelsea Manning while accusing others of a conflict of interest.
-And, obviously, doing a rather rubbish job of it, since it’s trivial to trace his real-life identity.
+So to recap, Cla68, an employee of the US Military, has been covertly trying to influence Wikipedia’s coverage of Chelsea Manning while accusing others of a conflict of interest.
+And, obviously, doing a rather rubbish job of it, since it’s trivial to trace his conflicts of interest.

 One final observation: the subject of all of this is Chelsea Manning, who is famous (and in prison) for leaking documents that revealed the sordid details of what the US Military was actually up to.
 Now the arbitration committee seems to be considering sanction for publicly revealing information about the sordid details of what a member of that same organization has been doing on Wikipedia to further smear Chelsea Manning.

 And they say irony is dead.